Edit Blog Post

 Billy shot a second deputy at the foot of the stairs.
 Note the grey spot, where people chipped the wall around a bullet hole.

-Ironically, that authenticity makes the place look underwhelming to modern visitors.
+look underwhelming to modern visitors.

 that caused the entire fracas still exists.